 * per tonne of steel

-For more information on steel in the circular economy visit:
+For case studies and more information on steel in the circular economy visit: